 Indianapolis’ Department of Public Works (DPW) was responsible for the collection and disposal of solid waste in the City.
 Over time, however, the delivery model had become an uncoordinated patchwork of providers and practices.
-The City had historically renegotiated contracts year-by-year, and the process had resulted in a de facto service monopoly within each of the City’s 27 districts.
+The City had 27 illogically defined service districts that were divided among four private solid waste haulers and DPW’s in-house team.
+Contracts had historically been renegotiated year-by-year, and the process had resulted in a de facto service monopoly within each district.
 Not surprisingly, costs had increased for many years.

 Faegre Baker Daniels Consulting principal consultant Skip Stitt, then the City’s Director of Enterprise Development, helped lead the City’s efforts to improve solid waste services and reduce costs.

 Using a Managed Competition model, the City issued a competitive Request for Proposals (RFP) and solicited proposals from private sector solid waste management providers and the City’s incumbent Solid Waste team.
 From a policy perspective, the City and its solid waste customers were more focused on high quality services and low prices than private-versus-public sector delivery.
 As part of that process, the City shrank from 27 to 11 districts by creating new boundaries that made sense from a service delivery perspective.
 Spurred by the competitive process, the City’s Solid Waste team reengineered its service delivery model and cost structure and submitted one of the winning proposals.
 The City also created a single contract oversight role within DPW and established a rigorous set of key performance measurements that included customer satisfaction surveys and detailed complaint tracking by district.